shelleyhoover/UPP4652021/README.md

 The goal of this course is to enable students to build their own online maps using two popular tools: ArcGIS Online (AGOL) and Leaflet.js.
 Students will gain the technical knowledge to create interactive online maps while learning the principals of effective map design & visualizations.

 We will also survey crowdsourced mapping tools such as Open Street Maps, as well as other propriety web mapping tools.
-While learning these tools, we will discuss current topics concerning online maps: privacy, how maps can misrepresent information, or how they can effectively engage stakeholder groups.
+While learning these tools, we will discuss current topics concerning online maps such as privacy, how maps can misrepresent information, or how they can effectively engage stakeholder groups.

 ## Prerequisites: